Kalel, 15: Plot

 Kalel and his friends are drinking in his house one day and Danny finds them and feeds them each a pill.
 The pill gets Kalel and his friends in a relaxed state.
-Each of the boys confess secrets and Kalel confesses that that he is has HIV.
+Each of the boys confess secrets and Kalel confesses that that he has HIV.
 Later in school, his friends start distancing themselves from him and Ruth confronts him about his condition, saying that her prolonged illness was because she had contracted HIV from him.
 Kalel attacks his friends who had spread the news about his condition to people in school.
 Kalel ends up being chased and he escapes.
 Later, he goes home and finds himself locked out.
 He is told by a neighbor that his sister had been arrested due to a confrontation with their landlord, as their rent hadn't been paid in months.

 Kalel tries to bring Ruth home from the police station but the police inform him that she will need to be bailed out.
 Kalel forces his way home, eats spoiled food and suffers from food poisoning.
 His friends smash his home's windows by throwing rocks.
 Kalel tries to get help from Fr.
 George.
 Although sick, Fr.
 George gives him some money to pay for that month's rent, promising to give more to pay for the arrears.
 However Fr.
 George refuses to help with bail for Ruth, as she is not his child.
 On his way out from the church, Kalel finds the image of the dead Christ.
 Kalel spits on the image and the scene blacks out.

 In the final scene, Kalel is seen dressed in expensive clothes on his scooter, meeting with a man who has hired Kalel for sex.
 Kalel's eyes are empty as they leave for the rendezvous point.